shadow-robot/polhemus_ros_driver/README.md

 # Launch file

 The launch file `start.launch` allows you to change the zenith of the hemisphere and select the product type, the options are 'liberty' or 'viper'.
 The path and file name of a boresight calibration can also be passed to this launch file, the file does not have to contain calibration data but it must exist.
-The parameter 'hands' tells the driver whether it is dealing with a Shadow Glove uni manual or bimanual system, the options are 'left', 'right' or 'both'.
+The parameter 'hands' tells the driver whether it is dealing with a Shadow Glove unimanual or bimanual system, the options are 'left', 'right' or 'both'.

 # Requirements